 4. Repeat these steps, bringing the object closer each time before looking at it and focusing on keeping it as a single image.

-The purpose of this exercise is to help a person maintain single vision while switching between objects nearby and far away.
+This exercise aims to help a person maintain single vision while switching between objects nearby and far away.

 3. Dot card